Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Influence-based Evasion Attack

-We first define two new influence functions.
 Given two nodes $u$ and $v$, an influence of $u$ on $v$ indicates how the output (e.g., final node representation in GNNs or estimated node label in LP) of $v$ changes if the input of $u$ is slightly perturbed.
-Inspired by~\cite{koh2017understanding,xu2018representation}, we define the following feature-label influence on GNN and label influence on LP, respectively.
+Inspired by~\cite{koh2017understanding,xu2018representation}, we define the following feature-label influence on GNN and label influence on LP.

-\paragraph{Feature-label influence.} The feature-label influence of node $u$ on node $v$ associated with $u$'s label $y_u$ on a $K$-layer GNN is defined as follows: {
+\begin{definition}[Feature-label influence] We define the feature-label influence of node $u$ on node $v$ associated with $u$'s label on a $K$-layer GNN as follow: {